Bhutan travel destination

 What language do they speak in Bhutan?

-Dzongkha is official; English fluent in hotels, guides, urban areas.
-Basic Sharchopkha, Nepali in regions.
+Dzongkha official language; English fluent in hotels, guides, urban areas.
+Basic Sharchopka, Nepali in regions.
 No language barriers for tourists.

 Is there good internet in Bhutan?